ASangarin/AriKeys/README.md

 (Please note that the button only appears on compatible servers)

 ## Support
-If you require support or have questions, reach out to me on the [MythicMobs Discord](https://discord.gg/K3tqXfT) or simply open an issue on this GitHub repo.
+If you require support or have questions, reach out to me on the [Support Discord](https://discord.gg/bPkStPTmNK) or simply open an issue on this GitHub repo.